Statutes of the International Union against Sexually Transmitted Infections.

 - An Executive Committee member may not appoint anyone to act on his/her behalf at meetings.

-- The Executive Committee may regulate it’s proceedings as it thinks fit, subject to the provisions of these statutes /constitution and the President shall chair their meetings.
-His/her powers shall be as laid down in the statutes / constitution.
+- The Executive Committee may regulate its proceedings as it thinks fit, subject to the provisions of these statutes and the President shall chair their meetings.
+His/her powers shall be as laid down in the statutes.

 - Minutes shall be kept of all meetings of the Executive Committee including the names of the members present at the meetings, shall detail decisions made at the meetings and, where appropriate, the reasons for the decisions.

-- Executive Committee members must declare any potential conflicts of interest, and this must be carried out annually, in writing, or in particular circumstances as they arise.
-Specifically, membership of other related societies or boards of trustees, and adviserships and payments from the pharmaceutical industry must be declared.
+- Executive Committee members must declare any potential conflicts of interest, and this must complete the IUSTI declaration of interest form annually or additionally in particular circumstances as they arise.
+Specifically, membership of other related societies or boards of trustees, and adviserships and payments from the pharmaceutical and devices industry must be declared.

-- Each of the Executive Committee members shall retire in accordance with the Articles of the constitution but will be eligible for re-election, apart from the Immediate Past President.
+- Each of the Executive Committee members shall retire in accordance with the Statutes but will be eligible for re-election, apart from the Immediate Past President.